Museum der Kulturen – Basel

 The Museum der Kulturen (Museum of Cultures) in Basel is one of the most important ethnographic museums in Europe.

-The museum is housed in a 1849 classicist-style building designed by Swiss architect Melchior Berri (1801 – 1854), enlarged in 1917 by architects Vischer & Söhne.
+The museum is housed in an 1849 classicist-style building designed by Swiss architect Melchior Berri (1801 – 1854), enlarged in 1917 by architects Vischer & Söhne.

-A further expansion and renovation of the old building was completed in 2010 after a design by Basel-based architects Herzog & de Meuron.
+Further expansion and renovation of the old building were completed in 2010 after a design by Basel-based architects Herzog & de Meuron.

 Museum der Kulturen Basel, photo Roland Halbe

 Museum del Kulturen Basel, ground floor plan, longitudinal and transverse sections by Herzog & de Meuron Architects